-Recent state and territory government initiatives, such as Renewable Energy Zones (NSW), VRET Program (Victoria) and Reverse Auction Program (ACT) have enabled governments to become involved in selecting projects that are located in more optimal sites.
-These administrators also have a level of control to mandate community support programs through to ensuring minimal or no cumulative effects from neighbouring projects.
+Recent state and territory government initiatives, such as the identification of Renewable Energy Zones (REZs) in New South Wales, Queensland and Victoria as well as the VRET Program (Victoria), Reverse Auction Program (ACT) and Renewables 400 (Queensland) have enabled governments to become involved in selecting projects that are located in more optimal sites.
+These programs also provide a level of control to mandate community engagement programs through to ensuring minimal or no cumulative effects from neighbouring projects.
 Upgrades to the grid system at a national level may also provide opportunities to explore new locations for renewable projects.